Walk 126: Grafton Underwood & Warkton Circular

 Map of the route:

-This walk, which I did in July 2020, starts in the beautiful village of Grafton Underwood, which lies about 6 miles to the east of Kettering
+This walk starts in the beautiful village of Grafton Underwood, which lies about 6 miles to the east of Kettering

 As you’ll see it’s a stunning village that’s worth a visit purely on its own & is a designated conservation area.
 There are many thatched properties that are separated by a beautiful stream that runs between them.
 As the name suggests, the village lies just under Rockingham Forest